 As you can see from our review and the table above there are definitely some pros and cons to each of them.

-Pricewise, at least initially, they are about the same.
-The Peloton will cost you about $2,500 all in for the first year, while the S10i will cost you around $2,299 and the S22i $2,999 with iFit included.
+Pricewise, at least initially, the NordicTrack Studio Bikes come out ahead.
+The Peloton will cost you about $2,500 all in for the first year, while the S15i will cost you around $1,599 and the S22i $1,999 with iFit included.
 After the first year, both will require a monthly subscription around the same price of $39/mo.

 Construction wise, the Peloton has the NordicTrack beat.
 Keep in mind that Peloton only makes the bike (and now a new treadmill) while NordicTrack makes a number of treadmills, ellipticals, bikes, rowing machines and other cardio equipment.
 So they definitely can focus much more attention on the build quality.